google/citest/README.md

 See the LICENSE file for more information.

-The package is composed of several subpackages of indivual modules.
+The package is composed of several subpackages of individual modules.

 # Contact Info

 For more information, problems, or interest, contact ewiseblatt@google.com.